STAT545-UBC-hw-2018-19/hw07-rasiimwe/README.md

   theme(plot.title = element_text(hjust = 0.5))
 ```

-The purpose of nplots is to save you the trouble of writing or re-writing the numerous lines of code :point\_up\_2: that generate a plot whenever you need to generate a similar plot.
+The purpose of nplots is to save you the trouble of writing or re-writing the numerous lines of code :point\_up\_2: that generate a plot whenever you need to generate one or a similar plot.

 ### Example1: Generating a Scatter plot using `nplots_scatter()`